 Kimberly joined Watsi on September 19th, 2016.
-Four years ago, Kimberly became the 2324th member to automatically support a new Watsi patient every month.
-Since then, 3,727 more people have become monthly donors!
-Kimberly's most recent donation supported Sambo, a young student from Cambodia, to fund treatment for a snake bite on his hand.
+Six years ago, Kimberly joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kimberly's most recent donation supported Hellen, a 23-year-old student from Kenya, to fund a curative laparotomy so she can go after her dreams.